 A modern classic of the genre, Ryan Gosling's killer jacket and the scintillating soundtrack made Drive a cultural moment that everyone was talking about.
 In it Gosling plays a getaway driver slash stuntman who falls in love with the wife of a criminal – an excellent Carey Mulligan – forcing him to reevaluate his criminal allegiances.
 The violence is dialled up to eleven, especially in one almost unwatchable lift scene, but the more tender moments are equally memorable too.

 Best known for being the screen performance which reportedly nabbed Daniel Craig the job as 007, Matthew Vaughn's portrait of England's seedy criminal underworld is nostalgic hit of Noughties excess.
 Craig is on fine form as a drug dealer who wants out and is forced into two daunting tasks by his unimpressed boss, and who could forget Sienna Miller's dancing in one of the best nightclub scenes in cinema history.

 Sexy Beast (2000)

-Featuring Ben Kingsley's in what we'd wager is his most iconic role, Sexy Beast is a work of British cinema history in which a mobster tracks down a former employee to force him out of retirement.
+Sexy Beast is a work of British cinema history in which a mobster tracks down a former employee to force him out of retirement.
 Ray Winstone is on fine form as Gal, the laidback ex-criminal who just wants to be left to chain smoke around his shiny swimming pool, and who gets pushed over the edge by his maniac boss in a moment of passion.
-Sexy Beast functions like a play in two acts: the first setting the scene of the Spanish paradise being invaded, and the second the heist which threatens to bring Gal and his life down.
+Sexy Beast functions like a play in two acts: the first setting the scene of the Spanish paradise being invaded, and the second the heist that threatens to bring Gal and his life down.
+It also features, for our money, Ben Kingsley's most iconic role.
 Everything from the calamari starters to the villa decor to the short-sleeved shirts is pure 2000.

 Logan Lucky (2017)